soryu-ryouji/nvim-ccount.lua/README.md

-# Nvim chinese count with lua
+# Nvim chinese character count with lua

 A vim plugin that counts Chinese character with lua